-According to the Scheil-Gulliver hypothesis, illustrated in the figure below (Fig.1), a solidifying liquid with the initial composition C_0 is slightly undercooled.
-Consequently, a certain fraction of solid is formed with a composition of $C{S,1}$ with the remaining liquid phase with the composition $C{L,1}$.
+According to the Scheil-Gulliver hypothesis, illustrated in the figure below (Fig.1), a solidifying liquid with the initial composition $C_0$ is slightly undercooled.
+Consequently, a certain fraction of solid is formed with a composition of $C{S,1}$ with the remaining liquid phase with the composition $C{L,1}$ .
 Both phases are in local equilibrium following the lever rule.
 From that instant on, the composition of the solid phase with regard to the substitutional atoms is frozen due to the Scheil-Gulliver assumption of very slow (and therefore negligible) diffusion in the solid phase.
 The interstitial elements boron, carbon and nitrogen are assumed to be nevertheless highly mobile in the liquid phase as well as the solid phase.
-Therefore, these elements are assumed to be able to establish equilibrium between the liquid and solid phases due to back-diffusion of enriched solute atoms from the liquid phase as well as the liquid phase as well as the solid phase as well as the solid phase as well as the solid phase.
-Therefore, these elements are assumed to be able to establish equilibrium between the liquid and solid phases due to back-diffusion of enriched solute atoms from the liquid phase as well as the liquid phase occurs repeatedly, enriching the solid phase as well as the liquid phase from the liquid phase into the solid phase.
-This process occurs repeatedly, enriching the solid phase as well as the liquid phase with solute during cooling (Fig.1:C{L,i} and C{S,i}).
+Therefore, these elements are assumed to be able to establish equilibrium between the liquid and solid phases due to back-diffusion of enriched solute atoms from the liquid phase into the solid phase.
+This process occurs repeatedly, enriching the solid phase as well as the liquid phase with solute during cooling (Fig.1: $C{L,i}$ and $C{S,i}$ ).

 Fig.1: Scheme of Scheil solidification of a hypothetic Fe-C alloy.
-During solidification the actual liquid phase, beginning with C0, is undercooled and solidifies according to the lever rule enriching the liquid phase with solute atoms composition of the residual liquid at final solidification corresponds to the composition of the interdendritic regions.
-It should be noted that the Scheil-Gulliver analysis yields an upper limit of segregation since the substitutional elements also have a finite mobility and have some potential of back-diffusion.
+During solidification the actual liquid phase, beginning with CO, is undercooled and solidifies according to the lever rule enriching the liquid phase with solute atoms

 When solidification is finished, the microstructure of the solid phase shows a composition gradient from the regions where the solidification started (centre of the dendrite) to the areas where the last liquid solidified (outer shell of the dendrite).
-The
+The composition of the residual liquid at final solidification corresponds to the composition of the interdendritic regions.
+It should be noted that the Scheil-Gulliver analysis yields an upper limit of segregation since the substitutional elements also have a finite mobility and have some potential of back-diffusion.